OnlySlides/Active-Directory-Project/README.md

 ### Notes/Experimentation
 Halfway through, the Windows machine could not connect to the Splunk server while following along the guided project.
 I troubleshooted the issue for a couple hours on my own and it ended up working after adjusting some firewall configurations; this felt like a big win for me.
 The guided project tool (Crowbar) was not working so I used a different tool instead (Hydra).
+After a demo of invoking a specific technique, I attempted to invoke a different technique (T1021.001) myself after.
+Not part of the project but I wanted to see the telemetry generated in Splunk if jsmith's permissions were edited in AD so some password policies were updated to see various event codes in Splunk.

 ### Steps
 This project will be split into 5 parts: